-Shares: nil(1) Options: 150,000
+Shares: nil(1) Options: 250,000

 Raffi Babikian, Director of the Corporation, is a corporate finance and marketing advisor to global uranium mining companies.
 He was previously Vice-President, Investment Banking at Dundee Securities, where he was responsible for the firm's uranium mining practice.
 Raffi began his professional career at AREVA SA, the world's leading nuclear fuel cycle company, at the company's headquarters in Paris, France.
-His first responsibilities there involved evaluating growth opportunities for the company's reprocessing/recycling business.
+His first responsibilities there evaluating growth opportunities for the reprocessing/recycling business.
 He subsequently joined Areva's Uranium Mining Business unit, working to identify, evaluate and implement merger and acquisition opportunities and associated marketing strategies.
 Mr. Babikian has a Bachelor of Engineering from McGill University, a MSc. from MIT, and an MBA from the Collège des Ingénieurs in Paris.

-- Director since June 22, 2010

-- Committee memberships: Corporate Governance and Nominating (4) (6)

-- Meetings attended: Board 2 of 2 regular
+- Director since June 22, 2010 - Committee memberships: Corporate Governance and Nominating - Meetings attended: Board 4 of 5 regular; Corporate Governance and Nominating Committee 1 of 1 - Independent

-- Independent